History in different ways...

 2019 - We celebrated 20 year of cooperation with our partners Giselle Welter (CTO) and Marco Sinicco (CEO) at RH99 in Brazil.
 This year it had been done 500,000 tests with the Brazilian IT-system (Portuguese) between 2010-2019.

 2020 - In April a Finnish version of the test was launched.

-It was a strategic decision for my life, even if I then didn't understand that.
+It was a strategic decision for my life to choose education, even if I then didn't understand that.
 My dad did.
-He was a worker and he lost his chance to make such a choice, because his father died, when he was 13 years old.
-He had instead to start working.
+He was a worker and he lost his chance to make such a choice, because his father died, when he was 16 years old.
+He had instead to start working, so the family got a needed income.
 My dad wanted now to help his son to make a good decision.
 Therefore, my dad had talked to a teacher he knew, if he could help us with this choice.
 He could that, so we went by bicycle around 20 km to have a meeting with this teacher.
 After a discussion we came to the conclusion that I should choose a practically oriented school.
 Why?
 Because if I didn't like to be at a school longer, then I will have easier to get a job.
 I was good in school, but I didn't like some teachers, because they disliked, when I now and then was questioning their opinion...